jeremytammik/tbc/a/1768_pipe_direction.md

 - `CreateTeeFitting` works only when the connection is 90 degrees, so you have to use the workaround mentioned in [Tee Fitting with no right angle](https://forums.autodesk.com/t5/revit-api-forum/tee-fitting-with-no-right-angle/m-p/8954339).
 - The above workaround works only when the base pipe is placed in a way that's acceptable to Revit.
 As an example, adding a Tee connection works if the two pipes are placed along X axis and the branch pipe is along the Y-axis.
 But, if I rotate the three pipes slightly, for example by 0.1 degrees, the `CreateTeeFitting` function fails.
-- So now I have to use another workaround, creating dummy pipes in a position that Revit likes and a 90 degree T connection.
+- So now I have to use another workaround, creating dummy pipes in a position that Revit likes and a 90-degree T connection.
 Then delete all the dummy pipes and the fittings that were automatically created, except the T connection.
 Now rotate the T fitting to what I want, for e.g. by 0.1 degrees.
 Then change the angle of the branch connector to something other than 90 degrees.

 This issue along
 with [line based family location don't update origin after change](https://forums.autodesk.com/t5/revit-api-forum/tee-fitting-with-no-right-angle/m-p/8954339) has